 Duties of the Groom

-“Today's groom is different from generations before,” says Annie Lee, the principal planner at Daughter of Design.
-“They are involved, present, and I've really enjoyed the dynamic that the couple planning together has shifted weddings into.”
+"Today's groom is different from generations before," says Annie Lee, the principal planner at Daughter of Design.
+"They are involved and present, and I've really enjoyed the dynamic that the couple planning together has shifted weddings into."
 Grooms can take on just as many tasks as brides.
-From deciding on a venue, creating the guest list, figuring out a budget, selecting the food, music and decor—wedding planning is no walk in the park for grooms.
+From deciding on a venue, creating the guest list, figuring out a budget, and selecting the food, music, and décor—wedding planning is no walk in the park for grooms.

-It’s especially important that as the groom, you take responsibility for your side of the family when it comes to communication about the wedding.
-Whether that means fielding questions from family members or friends, or relaying any special requests or needs to the appropriate vendors.
+It’s especially important that, as the groom, you take responsibility for your side of the family when it comes to communication about the wedding.
+Whether that means fielding questions from family members or friends or relaying any special requests or needs to the appropriate vendors.
 For example, is there someone with a specific dietary restriction that you need to inform your caterer about?
-Or, is there someone with a disability that may require special assistance?
-Are there two family members who really don’t get along that should be kept away from one another?
-Think of yourself as the captain of your “family and friends team.”
+Or is there someone with a disability who may require special assistance?
+Are there two family members who really don’t get along and should be kept away from one another?
+Think of yourself as the captain of your "family and friends team."

 Of course, you have plenty of other choices to make as well, like picking out the attire you and your groomsmen will wear, what wedding band style you want, and what gifts you’ll get your groomsmen.
 Read on for the ultimate checklist of groom duties.

-It’s time to get wedding planning.
+It’s time to start wedding planning.
 Here’s what a groom needs to do to make the big day happen.

 Be an Equal Partner in the Planning Process

-“Research and hire vendors, find venue, order attire, manage budget, create design ideas, manage guest list, create seating chart, etc,” encourages Lee.
-“Both persons in the engaged couple are equally responsible to plan their wedding.
-It's often the first team project of this magnitude so it's okay to divide and conquer but I think the key here is that there is an active participation from both.”
-It’s your wedding together, so it’s important you feel empowered to speak up about what you do and don’t want on your day.
-You should feel confident in giving your input about a venue, caterer, band or any other vendor decision.
+"Research and hire vendors, find a venue, order attire, manage budget, create design ideas, manage the guest list, create a seating chart, etc.," encourages Lee.
+"Both members of the engaged couple are equally responsible for planning their wedding.
+It's often the first team project of this magnitude, so it's okay to divide and conquer, but I think the key here is that there is active participation from both."
+It’s your wedding together, so it’s important you feel empowered to speak up about what you want and don’t want on your day.
+You should feel confident giving your input about a venue, caterer, band, or any other vendor decision.
 Remember, it takes two to make a wedding happen!